First, let me say the birth of our twins was an amazing experience. If I could do it all over again I would.

 Of course this moment was priceless.
 Steve and I were both crying.

-I was able to hold both girls I can’t tell you how special that was.
+I was able to hold both girls I can’t tell you how special that felt.
 After we had a few minutes with them they had to be taken to the NICU.

 Thank you for sharing this wonderful journey with us!!